CiscoDevNet/node-sparkbot/tests/README.md

 - [onCommand](onCommand.js): shortcut to listen to a specific command.
 Leverages Sparkbot function: webhook.onCommand().

+- [onCommand-webhook](onCommand-webhook.js): example of an automated creation of a webhook.

 You may also check [express-spark-webhook](express-spark-webhook.js) which illustrates how to create a bot without any library :